ivanov/scat/README.md

     17  Although never is often better than *right* now.
 ```

-but it might also be:
+but it could also be:
 ```
      1  The Zen of Python, by Tim Peters